 - Drawbacks: Operator protection is not complete because they may have to reach into the dangerous zone, they require frequent adjustments, the operator may damage the guard by not using it correctly, and it can obstruct the operator’s view.

-- Self-adjusting guards: This type of guard adjusts itself while the operator is putting through material.
+- Self-adjusting guards: This type of guard adjusts itself while the operator is putting through the material.
 After the item is removed the guard moves back into its original position to wait for the next item.

 - Advantage: This kind of guard is often commercially available.